goatez/grape_lakes/README.md

 Project Overview<br />
 In order to compare the Wikipedia and Wikidata U.S. Lake articles, I needed to create a dictionaries containing both entries, so that they can then be compared against each other, with any differing or missing lake properties saved in another dictionary.

-Lake Properties: as defined on the Wikidata page for the WikiProject Lakes.<br />
+Lake Properties: (as defined on the Wikidata page for the WikiProject Lakes)<br />

 •	country<br />
 •	coordinate location<br />